cpdt/mrvn-bot/README.md

 MRVN is currently under development.
 The following features are available:

- - `/play` adds a song to your queue and starts playback in the channel if required.
+ - `/play [query or url]` adds a song to your queue and starts playback in the channel if required.
- - `/join` starts playing the channel's queue if it's not playing.
+ - `/pause` pauses the current song playing your voice channel.
- - `/pause` and `/unpause` are not implemented yet.
+ - `/play` unpauses the current song, or makes the bot starting if you have previously queued songs.
- - `/replace` is not implemented yet.
+ - `/skip` skips the current song, or votes to skip if it you weren't the original queue-er.
+The number of votes needed is configurable.
- - `/skip` and `/clear` are not implemented yet.
+ - `/replace`, `/clear` and `/queue` are not implemented yet.

 ## Set up